Walnuts: Health Benefits and Nutrition Facts

 Health Benefits of Walnuts

 More than a decade of scientific evidence shows that incorporating walnuts in a healthy diet reduces the risk of heart disease by improving blood vessel elasticity and plaque accumulation.
 Walnuts have also been shown to aid in the lowering LDL cholesterol (the bad cholesterol) and the C-Reactive Protein (CRP).
-CRP was recently recognized as an independent marker and predictor of heart disease.
+CRP has been recognized as an independent marker and predictor of heart disease.
+A recent 2022 study from Spain found adults eating walnuts a daily basis seen a significant drop of LDL levels.

-A study published in Diabetes Care in 2010 found that 2 ounces of walnuts per day improve blood flow in people with type 2 diabetes.
-A previous study also found that a diet supplemented with walnuts help type 2 diabetes patients lower their LDL cholesterol by 10%.
+A study published in Diabetes Care in 2010 found that 2 ounces of walnuts per day improve blood flow and artery flexibility in people with type 2 diabetes.
+A previous 2004 study also found that a daily consumption of 30 g of walnuts (~1 ounce) help type 2 diabetes patients lower their LDL cholesterol by 10%.

-1 oz (14 halves) of shelled whole walnuts contains:
+1 oz (14 halves) of shelled whole walnuts provides:

 - Calories: 185 kcal